conda/conda-launchers/README.md

 ## Releases

 `conda-launchers` follows a `YY.MM.MICRO-BUILD` CalVer scheme.
 The `YY.MM.MICRO` was initially seeded from `conda-build`, where the patches and scripts used to live; subsequent releases will stick to the release month.
-The `BUILDNUM` component is taken from the build number in `recipe/recipe.yaml`.
+The `BUILD` component is taken from the build number in `recipe/recipe.yaml`.

 You only need to create a new Release via the Github UI.
 This will trigger a new build in Github Actions that will: